Ecohydraulics/Exercise-SedimentTransport/README.md

 ## Exercise: One-dimensional (1d) cross-section-averaged sediment transport

->	***Background***: Sediment transport drives and is driven by morphodynamic pattern of fluvial systems.
-Alas, dozens of (semi-) empiric sediment transport formulae for estimating one-dimensional (1D) cross-section averaged transport rates are used in two-dimensional numerical models with unknown models uncertainty.
+>	***Background***: Sediment transport drives and is driven by the morphodynamic pattern of fluvial systems.
+Alas, dozens of (semi-) empiric sediment transport formulae for estimating one-dimensional (1D) cross-section averaged transport rates are used in two-dimensional numerical models with unknown model uncertainty.

 >   ***Goals***: This exercise features the application of the Meyer-Peter & Müller (1948) *bedload* transport formulae to a valid application: 1d, cross-section averaged hydraulics.
 Write object-oriented code with custom classes for tailored interactions with *xlsx* workbooks.
 The homework involves using built-in methods of *pandas* data frames and plotting.